.ai Domains and the AI Gold Rush: How a Caribbean Island Became Silicon Valley's Hottest Namespace

 The .ai domain boom has concrete implications beyond branding:

-• Anguilla's fiscal stability now depends on Silicon Valley's enthusiasm — 47% of government revenue from a single, hype-sensitive income stream is a concentration risk that mirrors .com's dominance of the namespace itself
+• Anguilla's fiscal stability now depends on Silicon Valley's enthusiasm — 47% of government revenue from a single, hype-sensitive income stream is a concentration risk that mirrors .com's dominance of the namespace itself.
+At $93M/year and rising, the stakes are now higher than any previous ccTLD windfall.

 • .ai's 9x price premium over .com creates a two-tier startup naming system — well-funded AI startups get exact brand matches at $90/year while bootstrapped founders are priced out, reinforcing the perception that .ai is a venture-backed status signal